 "I saw a huge difference.
-The baby was more relaxed and he was sleeping longer and deeper and we had no digestion system issues."
-Said Greenwood.
+The baby was more relaxed and he was sleeping longer and deeper and we had no digestion system issues," says Greenwood.

-Common in Europe, infant massage classes like Greenwood’s at Genetic Bond in Renton is now becoming more prevalent in the states.
+Common in Europe, infant massage classes like Greenwood’s at Genetic Bond in Redmond are now becoming more prevalent in the States.

 Vasilyeva been taking the class for a few week now.
 She says she can see the change in her 6-month-old daughter, Catherine.

 "Now that I'm doing it consistently, and we do it before bed time, I can definitely tell she is calming down."